 The Adjusted Annual Operating Expenses shall not exceed 3% of the Annual Net Asset Value in respect of fiscal years commencing with the Corporation's fiscal year ended December 31, 2018 and thereafter (the "Maximum Adjusted Annual Operating Expenses").
-Where such Adjusted Annual Operating Expenses exceed the Maximum Adjusted Annual Operating Expenses (unless otherwise consented to by the Board), the Management Services Fee payable by the Corporation to SCLP in respect of the last quarterly payment to be made in respect of such fiscal year shall be reduced to ensure the Adjusted Annual Operating Expenses are equal to (or, in any case, do not exceed) the applicable Maximum Adjusted Annual Operating Expenses.
-For the period February 9, 2017 to December 31, 2017, the Corporation's annualized Adjusted Annual Operating expense was less than 3.25%.
+Where such Adjusted Annual Operating Expenses exceed the Maximum Adjusted Annual Operating Expenses (unless otherwise consented to by the Board), the Management Services Fee payable by the Corporation to SCLP in respect of the last guarterly payment to be made in respect of such fiscal year shall be reduced to ensure the Adjusted Annual Operating Expenses are equal to (or, in any case, do not exceed) the applicable Maximum Adjusted Annual Operating Expenses.
+For the year ended December 31, 2018, the Corporation's annualized Adjusted Annual Operating Expense was more than 3% and the Management Services Fee payable was reduced accordingly.
 "Annual Net Asset Value" means, in respect of a fiscal year, the average of each Quarterly Net Asset Value for such fiscal year.
 "Adjusted Annual Operating Expenses" means for any fiscal year the Management Services Fee calculated in accordance with Section 5 of the MSA, plus the other general and administrative expenses incurred in connection with the operation and administration of the Consolidated Corporation as set forth in this Agreement, less:(i) costs resulting from servicing debt of the Consolidated Corporation; (ii) costs incurred in the purchasing or selling of the Consolidated Corporation's direct or indirect investments; (iii) initial and ongoing expenses recorded as a result of the granting of stock options under the Corporation's stock option plan other than those granted to directors of the Corporation; (iv) mark-to-market stock-based compensation paid by the Consolidated Corporation; (v) any taxes imposed on the Consolidated Corporation by government authorities; and (vi) any other amounts as approved by the Conflict Resolution, Corporate Governance and Nominating Committee.
 "Consolidated Corporation" means the Corporation and its non-operating subsidiaries.